drdn/slides/PITCHME.md

 Note:

 Take some time to develop a search strategy that works for you.
+Your experience will vary.

 1. Cast a wide net first and then refine, e.g., broad and shallow vs. narrow and deep.